384 results found

 Smith JA, Wortley MA, Bonvini S, et al., 2020, "Truth is ever to be found in simplicity, and not in the multiplicity and confusion of things" - Sir Isaac Newton, EUROPEAN RESPIRATORY JOURNAL, Vol: 55, ISSN: 0903-1936

-Bonvini SJ, Adcock JJ, Kobold N, et al., 2019, A novel role for TRPM3 in Airway Smooth Muscle Contraction, European-Respiratory-Society (ERS) International Congress, Publisher: EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN: 0903-1936
+Bonvini SJ, Adcock JJ, Kobold N, et al., 2019, A novel role for TRPM3 in Airway Smooth Muscle Contraction, International Congress of the European-Respiratory-Society (ERS), Publisher: EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN: 0903-1936

-Flajolet P, Bonvini SJ, Dekkak B, et al., 2019, Investigating Transient Receptor Potential V4 channel induced bronchospasm, European-Respiratory-Society (ERS) International Congress, Publisher: EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN: 0903-1936
+Flajolet P, Bonvini SJ, Dekkak B, et al., 2019, Investigating Transient Receptor Potential V4 channel induced bronchospasm, International Congress of the European-Respiratory-Society (ERS), Publisher: EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN: 0903-1936

 Doherty DF, Nath S, Poon J, et al., 2019, Protein Phosphatase 2A Reduces Cigarette Smoke-induced Cathepsin S and Loss of Lung Function, AMERICAN JOURNAL OF RESPIRATORY AND CRITICAL CARE MEDICINE, Vol: 200, Pages: 51-62, ISSN: 1073-449X